Tony Schumacher (drag racer): 2009 season

+2010 season

 In 2010, Schumacher was in contention all year long but could not win the championship over his longtime rival Dixon.
 The Schumacher team as a whole finished 2nd, 3rd and 4th in Top Fuel.
 After the 2010 season, Cory McClenathan was released by the team and 2009 rookie of the year Spencer Massey took over his spot at the request of DSR team sponsor, Honeywell.

+2012 season

+On April 15, 2012, at zMax Dragway, Schumacher was the first top fuel driver to reach the 330 m.p.h. mark in the 1,000 foot NHRA era.
+However, he did not keep the record long as Spencer Massey broke the record the same day going 332.18 m.p.h..

+Later career

 In early 2025, it was announced Schumacher would join Rick Ware Racing to run a part schedule that year with the hopes to running full time in the 2026 season.

+Accolades

 Schumacher was inducted into the Motorsports Hall of Fame of America in 2025.